 Drawing on the broad academic curriculum that the students follow at West Point – in addition to military leadership, character development, and competitive athletics – this book describes proven and effective undergraduate pedagogy across a number of academic disciplines.
 Case studies, strategies and techniques, empirical teaching and learning research results, syllabi, and assignments developed and deployed by West Point faculty are included, which faculty in other higher education institutions can adapt and apply to their own programs and courses.
-An accompanying companion website provides additional syllabi, course guides, lesson plans, and PowerPoint activity and lecture slides, as well as videos of the editors and authors discussing how key concepts in their chapters might be applied in different teaching and learning contexts.
+An accompanying companion website provides additional syllabi, course guides, lesson plans, PowerPoint activities, and lecture slides, as well as videos of the editors and authors discussing how key concepts in their chapters might be applied in different teaching and learning contexts.

 This is an opportunity to gain an in-depth insight into the programs and practices inside one of the world’s premier leadership development and educational institutions.
 It should appeal to new and experienced faculty and administrators interested in course creation and syllabus design across a wide range of disciplines in educational institutions and military academies across the globe.

 Educating future Army Leaders for a Diverse and Dynamic World

 Russell P. Lemler and Jordon E. Swain

 Chapter 2: Infrastructure Engineering: Appreciating the Art and Science of Our Built Environment

 Chapter 3: Armed Forces & Society: Thank You for (Y)our Service

 Chapter 4: Chemical Engineering Lab: Getting Results

 Matthew Armstrong, April Miller, Andrew Pfluger, Geoffrey Bull, Corey James, Enoch J. Nagelli, Trevor Corrigan, and Andrew Biaglow